Evaluations

 There's no benchmark good/bad score for an evaluator; it all depends on your task.

-For an easy and highly deterministic task, you might be able to find many eval-methods which achieve near perfect scores, even with smaller eval models.
+For an easy and highly deterministic task, you might be able to find many eval-methods which achieve near perfect scores, even with small eval models and default prompts.

 Once you have a winner, click the "Set as default" button to make this eval-method the default for your eval.